-As a wee boy, growing up in working class Scotland in the fifties and sixties, we were always collecting something, it was a matter of personal survival, as money was forever in short supply, but, if you had a nice collection of say, German military memorabilia, or rare bird’s eggs, this was widely acknowledged as the equivalent of cold hard cash, a good collection also gave you status in the neighborhood.
+As a wee boy, growing up in working class Scotland in the fifties and sixties, we were always collecting something, it was a matter of personal survival, as money was forever in short supply, but, if you had a nice collection of say, German military memorabilia from War Relics, or rare bird’s eggs, this was widely acknowledged as the equivalent of cold hard cash, a good collection also gave you status in the neighborhood.
 A Swan’s egg could be sold for one pound, a Kestrel Falcon’s egg would fetch ten shillings or swapped for a pair of ice skates.
 An iron cross first class, could be traded for a good second hand bicycle.

 With this kind of incentive, we spent a lot of time in public, and school libraries, learning about every bird in the British Isles, and their nesting habits, whether they were a resident or migrant, where and when they laid their eggs, how many eggs in a clutch, and how many clutches a year.
 As daring young ornithologists, knowledge learnt one season would be passed on to the next, by the time we were thirteen years old, we were oology experts (study of eggs).
 No place was sacrosanct, we would sneak into bird sanctuaries, national and public parks, private estates, wade waist deep through swamps, climb the highest trees, cliffs, or crawl along the steelwork under railway bridges, just to get that elusive egg, as a matter of fact, many times we had to freeze, (so that train driver did not see us) hang on tight, and hold our breath, as a locomotive, belching hot sooty black smoke, rumbled pass underneath us.
 When eggs were found, we would take only the finest specimens, the ones that had the most perfect colour, markings, shape and size, we graded them in much the same way an expert would grade stamps, coins, or gemstones, the higher the quality, the higher the price, (yeah! yeah!
 I know what you are thinking, all eggs look the same! well! they don’t, one only has to look at the variety in hens eggs on the market to understand).
 It was this early discipline that would help shape my future career as a professional collector.